 During the debates before the last presidential election, there wasn’t even a question about climate change.
 Finally, now, more people are demanding change, and candidates are presenting plans to get us to Zero Climate Pollution.

-A: The clarity of the goal: Zero Climate Pollution for a 100% clean economy by 2050—which is based on the clarity of scientific warnings—is super important.
+A: Even though we can’t get a law passed in this Congress to get to a 100% clean energy economy, it’s important for senators and representatives to take a stand.
+The goal—Zero Climate Pollution for a 100% clean economy by 2050—is based on the clarity of scientific warnings.
 Our political representatives have to stand up and be counted.
 Those who do nothing to tackle climate pollution will be held accountable.

 This campaign also highlights the dozens of terrible things happening now, with the Trump administration’s dangerous rollbacks of regulations protecting us from climate pollution.
 These rollbacks are only helping put more money into the pockets of big oil and gas companies.
 They aren’t protecting us.